mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 Mobility 26 minutes

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **86 Minutes** &nbsp; **13 km**

 Good sleep last night.
-Very odd niggle in my right ankle (odd because I haven't run since [last Tuesday](ironman2022-30weeksout?tue)
+Very odd niggle in my right ankle (odd because I haven't run since [last Tuesday](ironman2022-30weeksout?tue).
+Worked on it with a compression band and by the afternoon, I forget there was even something there.

+I headed out for the run later in the day, determined to get the goal from [last Sunday](ironman2022-30weeksout?sun) of four _continuous_ laps of _Swan Lake_ completed.
+This was doable but based on the fatigue in my legs, it was going to be a slog.
+I had signs of comfort on the third lap and on the last leg of the fourth, I was feeling pretty good.

+I noticed that a small blister formed on my right foot (behind the ball of my foot); that has not happened in a long time.

 <!---->
 ## MONDAY FEB 7